New York Security Deposit Returns and Deductions

 If landlords do not return the security deposit or provide an itemized statement of deductions, if any, within the required 14-day time period, they forfeit their right to make deductions, and tenants can file for actual damages in court.

-However, if a landlord is found to have intentionally violated the security deposit rules, they may be liable for up to twice the amount of the deposit in addition to the amount wrongfully withheld.
+If a landlord is found to have intentionally violated the security deposit rules, they may be liable for up to twice the amount of the deposit in addition to the amount wrongfully withheld.

 Tenants can take legal action against a landlord for: